Research Topic

 Reformations across borders: printed German perceptions of the English Reformation 1547-1603

 I work as a Graduate Outreach Tutor with the History Faculty.
 Please feel free to contact me with questions relating to applications for undergraduate and postgraduate study in History at Oxford.
-I am also Co-Convenor of the Early Modern German Workshop which meets periodically and offers a collaborative environment to discuss current research at both postgraduate and postdoctoral level.

 I graduated from the University of Oxford in 2016 with a BA in History and Modern Languages (German) and subsequently completed an MSt in Early Modern History, also at Oxford.
 Before starting my DPhil, I worked in a number of museums and archives in the West Midlands and am keen to integrate public engagement and museum collaboration into my doctoral work.
 My doctoral research is funded by the Sloan-Robinson and Kingsgate Scholarships via Lincoln College.
+My final year is additionally funded by the History Faculty's Designated Scholarship from the Arnold Bryce Reed Fund.

 Supervisor: Professor Lyndal Roper and Dr Lucy Wooding